Windows 11 Home vs. Pro: Which one is right for you?

 Windows 11 Home vs. Pro: Price and cost to upgrade

-If you're buying a laptop or a pre-built desktop, it'll likely come with a version of Windows 11 pre-installed on it.
+If you're buying a laptop or a pre-built desktop, it'll likely come with a version of Windows 11 pre-installed on it at no extra cost to you.
 However, if you're building a PC or need to buy Windows 11 outright, here's what you can expect to pay.

 A license for Windows 11 Home costs $139, and a license for Windows 11 Pro costs $199 — that's a $60 difference.

-If you have Windows 11 Home already and decide you want to upgrade to Pro, you'll have to pay a $99 fee, which is $39 more than the base cost difference between the two OS versions.
+Make your initial decision wisely, because if you opt for Windows 11 Home now and decide to upgrade to Pro later, you'll have to pay a $99 fee.
+That's an extra $39 compared to the base cost difference between Home and Pro.

 Windows 11 Home vs. Pro: Security features